BlackElkX/docker-nimiq-miner/readme.md

 # Docker container for stand-alone Nimiq miner

+##Version
+*Default: 1.5.7-1*
+You can use the ENV variable to change the version.
+*See available versions on [nimiq repository](https://repo.nimiq.com/deb/pool/stable/main/n/nimiq/)

 This is a [Nimiq](https://nimiq.com) cryptocurrency miner.
 Run it like

     $ docker run -d \